rg-engineering/ioBroker.heatingcontrol/README.md

 |                     | reseted automatically at adjustable time

+* Datapoints only available if "General Profile Settings, temperature lowering" is set
 * in both szenarious only one lowering is used (in previous version of adapter more then one degreases could be used)
 * in absolute degrease szenario only target values not equal 0°C are used.
 If you do not need any lowering for a certain room then keep decrease-values at 0°C